Stakeholder Management: Theory and Strategy

-This article explains Stakeholder management in a practical way.
-After reading you will understand the basics of this powerful project management tool.
+Stakeholder Management: this article explains Stakeholder Management in a practical way.
+Next to what it is, this article also highlights the basis of support, the different interests, the strategy and application, the communication and influence.
+After reading you will understand the basics of this project management tool.
+Enjoy reading!

 Organizations that intend to implement large-scale changes need to provide all parties concerned with accurate and timely information.